 In the aircraft appraisal industry, there are only two organizations that are nationally recognized and who adhere to an industry recognized standard.
-One organization is the American Society of Appraisers (ASA) and the other is the National Aircraft Appraisers Association (NAAA)*.
-For the purposes of this article, I will focus on the NAAA*.
-The NAAA* is the oldest and largest organization focused exclusively on evaluating and documenting aircraft and the only organization that tracks the actual selling prices (market value) of aircraft.
-Anyone who claims certification from any other organization (other than the NAAA* or ASA) should be scrutinized further to avoid evaluation problems and to protect the integrity of the bank‟s aircraft lending policy and procedure.
-Here‟s what you need to know and what factors should be important to any bank (or buyer) that relies on appraisal reports – and the appraiser – to provide reliable information that is essential to an informed lending or purchase decision.
+One organization is the American Society of Appraisers (ASA) and the other is (or was) the National Aircraft Appraisers Association (NAAA)* – now the Professional Aircraft Appraisal Organization (PAAO).
+For the purposes of this article, I will focus on the PAAO.
+The PAAO is the largest organization focused exclusively on evaluating and documenting aircraft and the only organization that tracks the actual selling prices (market value) of aircraft.
+Anyone who claims certification from any other organization (other than the PAAO or ASA) should be scrutinized further to avoid evaluation problems and to protect the integrity of the bank’s aircraft lending policy and procedure.
+For example, there are individuals who continue to claim they are NAAA Certified Aircraft Appraisers even though that organization no longer exists.
+It is an overt attempt to mislead the public and the bank.
+Here’s what you need to know and what factors should be important to any bank (or buyer) that relies on appraisal reports – and the appraiser – to provide reliable information that is essential to an informed lending or purchase decision.

-The NAAA* established its appraisal standards, methodology and ethics in the early ’80s before any industry standards or ethics existed.
-As part of joining the NAAA*, all members must sign and adhere to these Standards of Professional Practice and Conduct.
-A copy of this document is found on the Plane Data, Inc. website as well as the NAAA* website.
-In the early „90s the U.S. Government and the appraisal industry in general began standardizing on the Uniform Standards of Professional Appraisal Practice (USPAP) which were established in response to the S&L collapse.
-NAAA* USPAP reports are available for all aircraft.
+The PAAO has established its appraisal standards, methodology and ethics that are designed to promote public trust in the aircraft appraisal process by ensuring impartiality and an unbiased approach to any given project.
+As part of joining the PAAO, all Associates must sign and adhere to these Standards of Professional Practice and Conduct.
+A copy of this document is found on the Plane Data, Inc. website as well as the PAAO website.
+In the early 90s the U.S. Government and the appraisal industry in general began standardizing on the Uniform Standards of Professional Appraisal Practice (USPAP) which were established in response to the S&L collapse.
+Many PAAO Certified Appraisers offer USPAP reports for all aircraft.

 Peer Review: How are the ethical standards enforced?
 Associations that are composed of a small number of individuals typically have no process of enforcing their ethical standards – if any industry recognized standards exist for that association.
 In the case of USPAP, The Appraisal Foundation itself has no enforcement authority and relies on the certifying agency or association to enforce its appraisal and ethical standards.

-The NAAA* has an established Peer Review Committee and a process in place to address business and appraisal ethical issues should they arise.
+The PAAO has an established Review Board and a process in place to address business and appraisal ethical issues should they arise.

 Training: What training programs has the appraiser completed?
 Normally, the training needed to properly appraise aircraft can only be provided through the association itself but there should be some type of training program in place to educate members and ensure that a reliable, accurate and creditable report is delivered to clients.

-The NAAA* has established several training programs for its members.
-These include “hands on” training programs that last several days as well as USPAP training and testing.
-All members are required to complete a basic level of training before being certified by the NAAA* to appraise aircraft and reports are sent to the NAAA* Headquarters for review.
+The PAAO has established training programs for its Associates.
+These include “hands on” training programs that last several days as well as programs that discuss how USPAP techniques influence aircraft appraisal methodology and reporting.
+All PAAO Associates are required to complete a basic level of training before being certified by the PAAO to appraise aircraft and offer their services to the general public.

 The Report Itself: It is surprising but very few people read the report they have paid for.
 Before hiring an appraiser, see if they can provide a sample report and review its contents.
 Aside from the final opinion of value, here is what you should be looking for (in no particular order):